What is Faslodex® (fulvestrant)?

 - Problems with bleeding and/or low platelet levels

 Fulvestrant can harm an unborn baby.
-If you or your partner can become pregnant, you should use birth control during treatment and for some time after the last dose of fulvestrant.
+If you can become pregnant, you should use birth control during treatment and for some time after the last dose of fulvestrant.
 You should also not breastfeed during treatment with fulvestrant and for some time after the last dose.
 Talk to your doctor about your options for birth control and breastfeeding while taking fulvestrant.1,2

 Before beginning treatment for breast cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.